Tiny Result Library in Go

 Unwrap()

-Much more readable and declarative.
-It lets me focus on the data flow, not on boilerplate.
+This approach is more readable and declarative.
+It lets you focus on the data flow, not on boilerplate.

 Safety with Panic Option

-This duality is inspired by Rust’s Result, and it feels right.
+This duality is inspired by Rust’s Result type.

 Generic and Reusable

 By leveraging Go’s generics, this works with any type.
-You get all the benefits of type safety, without the need for type assertions or reflection tricks.
+You get all the benefits of type safety without needing type assertions or reflection tricks.

 Functional Flavor

-If you’re like me and error handling in Go starts to feel like busywork, give it a shot.
+If error handling in Go starts to feel like busywork, give it a try.
 Just remember: abstractions are tools, not rules.
-Use them where they help.
-Ditch them where they hurt.
+Use them where they help, and avoid them where they don’t.